 When information about the ingredients of a mixture is available, the ingredients of this mixture should comply with the criterion.
-I.e. when a classified mixture is present at a concentration above 0,010%, it can be used as long as the classified ingredients in that mixture are present in a concentration below 0,010% in the final product.
+I.e. when a classified mixture is present at a concentration above 0,010%, it can be used as long as its single classified ingredients are present in a concentration below 0,010% in the final product.